 Copyrights for articles are retained by the authors, with first publication rights granted to the journal/publisher.
 Authors have rights to reuse, republish, archive, and distribute their own articles after publication.
 The journal/publisher is not responsible for subsequent uses of the work.
 Authors shall permit the publisher to apply a DOI to their articles and to archive them in databases and indexes such as EBSCO, DOAJ, and ProQuest.

 We follow the Gold Open Access way in journal publishing.
-This means that authors publish in the journals that provide immediate open access for readers to all articles on the publisher’s website.
-The readers pay nothing, while authors (or their institutions or funders) pay a publishing fee to maintain the journal operation.
+This means that our journals provide immediate open access for readers to all articles on the publisher’s website.
+The readers, therefore, are allowed to read, download, copy, distribute, print, search, link to the full texts or use them for any other lawful purpose.
+The operations of the journals are alternatively financed by publication fees paid by authors or by their institutions or funding agencies.

 All articles published are open-access articles distributed under the terms and conditions of the Creative Commons Attribution license.

 Submission of an article implies that the work described has not been published previously (except in the form of an abstract or as part of a published lecture or academic thesis), that it is not under consideration for publication elsewhere, that its publication is approved by all authors and tacitly or explicitly by the authorities responsible where the work was carried out.
 However, we accept submissions that have previously appeared on preprint servers (for example: arXiv, bioRxiv, Nature Precedings, Philica, Social Science Research Network, and Vixra); have previously been presented at conferences; or have previously appeared in other “non-journal” venues (for example: blogs or posters).
 Authors are responsible for updating the archived preprint with the journal reference (including DOI) and a link to the published articles on the appropriate journal website upon publication.